 A tone time East Lullworth in Dorset was "at a very early period, in the possession of the De Lolleworths, and subsequently of the Newburghs, who succeeded to the property in the reign of Edward I." (the family inherited East Lullworth and gave it up during the reign of Edward I. In the 16th and 17th century this parish would pass to the Howards and then to the Weld family.)

 "Wellesbourn [in Warwickshire] was given by the Conqueror to Henry de Newburg, and was afterwards granted, as is supposed, by one of the Norman earls of Warwick to Robert de Hasting."

 Early History of the Newborow family

-Another 205 words (15 lines of text) covering the years 126 and 1267 are included under the topic Early Newborow History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Newborow research.
+Another 104 words (7 lines of text) covering the years 126 and 1267 are included under the topic Early Newborow History in all our PDF Extended History products and printed products wherever possible.

 Newborow Spelling Variations

 Norman surnames are characterized by a multitude of spelling variations.
 The frequent changes in surnames are largely due to the fact that the Old and Middle English languages lacked definite spelling rules.
 The introduction of Norman French to England, as well as the official court languages of Latin and French, also had pronounced influences on the spelling of surnames.
 Since medieval scribes and church officials recorded names as they sounded, rather than adhering to any specific spelling rules, it was common to find the same individual referred to with different spellings.
 The name has been spelled Newborough, Newburgh and others.